lambdaclass/concrete/ROADMAP.md

    Third slice: trusted/Unsafe/package boundaries.
 Trusted wrappers, Unsafe intrinsics, externs, dependency/package capability budgets, and audit diffs should all render from the same capability decision record.

+   `diff-caps` slice — capability-surface diff as an acceptance gate (the agent-review headline for this axis, and a consumer that makes the whole capability machinery visible rather than internal plumbing).
+   `CapabilityJudgment` already computes a function's required caps transitively;
+   emit that as a first-class **capability manifest** — the transitively-closed required-cap set per function/module/package — and add `concrete diff-caps <old> <new>` comparing two manifests (two commits, a PR, or an old-vs-new dependency version) to report the AUTHORITY DELTA: what caps the change newly grants.
+The reviewer of AI-authored code asks "what can this now do that it couldn't?", answered without line-by-line review.
+The contract IS the gate and is load-bearing (byte-stable, never reworded casually): exit `0` = no authority expansion, `1` = authority expanded (a human reviews the delta), `2` = usage/parse error; `--machine` emits a deterministic single-line, schema-versioned JSON verdict (`concrete.diff-caps/1`) with identical exit codes; on error stdout is empty and the diagnostic goes to stderr; scoped to the declared/inferred capability surface ONLY (no other-axis claim, and it says so).
+Depends on a determinism gate — the manifest and machine JSON must be byte-deterministic across runs or the contract is worthless; this is the concrete consumer that makes a determinism gate load-bearing rather than abstract hygiene.
+Gate: a change adding a transitive `File`/`Network` cap -> exit `1` with the delta in both human and machine output; a no-op refactor -> exit `0`; a dependency bump that widens a transitive cap -> exit `1` (ties to Phase 18 budgets); identical inputs -> byte-identical machine JSON across two runs; a parse error -> exit `2`, empty stdout.
+Prior art: Garnet's `diff-caps` (Island-Dev-Crew/garnet) — the three-value exit-code contract and narrow-scope discipline; see `research/compiler/pipeline-lessons-2026-07.md`.

+   Generalize to `diff-evidence` only when pulled (Phase 11/18, agent-review workload). `diff-caps` is the first instance of a family: the same manifest + delta + three-value-exit-code + byte-stable/`--machine` contract, applied one evidence axis at a time, each an HONEST SEPARATE delta (never a muddy "changed"): cap-diff (this slice); trust-diff (change newly requires `Unsafe`/`trusted` or widens the TCB — Phase 12/14 trust facts); proof-diff (a function lost its proof or dropped `proved -> stale/missing/assumed` — Phase 11 proof-status drift); evidence-class-diff (any claim's evidence class weakened — Phase 10/17 evidence ledger).
+Each reads committed decision records / the evidence ledger, never recomputed.
+The full agent-review question — "what new authority AND what weaker evidence does this change introduce?" — is recompute-don't-trust applied to the delta, a strictly stronger acceptance story than a caps-only diff.
+Do not build the other axes before their evidence sources are stable.

    Practical purity/discard slice: once `CapabilityJudgment` can say an expression is known **pure and trap-free/total** (`with()` / empty authority,